gichelli/machine_learning_avocado_hass/README.md

 - [Acknowledgements](#Acknowledgements)

 ## Installation <a name="Installation"></a>
-Anaconda Distribution of Python.
+Anaconda Distribution of Python
 Sklearn
 Numpy
 Seaborn
 Statsmodels
 Scipy
 Patsy

 This project follows the CRISP-DM Process (Cross Industry Process for Data Mining)